Annette was stuck.

 As we talked with her and she got quiet, Annette realized that although there had been several car break ins in the last few months, her fears had magnified the urgency to take immediate action.

-Our emotions come as a result of what we’re thinking and believing in the moment and can get magnified as we repeatedly believe the same fears.
+Emotions come as a result of what we’re thinking and believing in the moment and can get magnified as we repeatedly believe the same stories and fears.

 When her mind was clearer, Annette had the idea to do a search for crime statistics for their area to see an actual picture of what was going on.